WangHHB/ConcurrentExclusiveLock/README.md

 ## Project Positioning

-ConcurrentExclusiveLock is not intended to be a universal lock for every problem, nor is it a simple reproduction of a traditional Reader/Writer Lock.

-Its primary goal is:

-> To express Concurrent / Exclusive permissions at low normal-path cost across large numbers of fine-grained state objects, while combining preemption, upgrade, downgrade, business-ID convergence, and continuous workflow orchestration into one complete protocol.

-The project currently includes:

-- `ConcurrentExclusiveLock`
-- `ConcurrentExclusiveLockScope`
-- `ConcurrentExclusiveLockPipeline`
-- complete XML API documentation
-- protection against misuse of synchronous Segments
-- BenchmarkDotNet performance tests
-- long-running randomized call stress tests
+CEL combines Concurrent / Exclusive synchronization with permission transitions at low normal-path cost.
+It supports both single shared-state locks and large numbers of independent locks for entities, sessions, cache entries, and other state objects.

+Core defines the synchronization protocol, Scope manages permission ownership through control flow, and Pipeline expresses how that ownership changes across business stages.
+The performance matrix measures the same implementation across Concurrent-heavy, mixed, and Exclusive-heavy workloads, as well as staged transitions.

+The project includes the three API layers, XML API documentation, synchronous Segment misuse protection, semantic correctness tests, BenchmarkDotNet benchmarks, and long-running randomized stress tests.
+See [design boundaries](#design-boundaries) for the synchronization contract and [the test project](#test-project) for validation coverage.

 ---